 However, mobile commerce in Europe is still not at the level it is in the US.
 So US merchants who have mobile optimised websites and payment options could be well placed to snap up these mobile adopting consumers before European rivals do.

 The European Payments Roadmap is complex.
 While there might be standardisations of currency and sales taxes, there are still local variations in how consumers want to pay.

 Payment options suited for the UK consumer might not be suitable for German consumers.
 And we have only scratched the surface of these variations.
 For example, in Spain, around one quarter of ecommerce purchases are paid for on delivery.
 That’s a payment challenge in itself.

 Yet, it is a lucrative and sophisticated market.
-Getting the best from it requires careful partnerships with companies who can act as your sat nav as you attempt to understand how payments in Europe work.
+Getting the best from it requires careful partnerships with companies who can act as your sat nav (satellite navigation system) as you attempt to understand how payments in Europe work.